Unveiling Fine-Grained Visual Traces: Evaluating Multimodal Interleaved Reasoning Chains in Multimodal STEM Tasks: Experiments

-Overall, this case study demonstrates two important properties of our benchmark.
-First, multi-reference annotation is necessary for fair process evaluation, since a single reference would incorrectly penalize valid reasoning paths that differ in form but not in substance.
-Second, step-level scoring provides a more informative diagnosis of model behavior by revealing whether an error arises from misunderstanding the problem, from a flawed intermediate derivation, or only at the final composition stage.
+Overall, this case study demonstrates two advantages of \bench{}.
+First, multi-reference annotation enables fair process evaluation by recognizing distinct but valid reasoning paths.
+Second, step-level scoring provides a more informative diagnosis of model behavior, revealing whether errors arise from problem misunderstanding, flawed intermediate derivation, or final-step composition.
 These observations further support the need for fine-grained, multi-reference evaluation in multimodal STEM reasoning.